 Imagine you’re standing in a seminar room of 20 students.
 Or perhaps it’s a lecture theatre of 300 students.
 Looking around, you can see students watching you.
 Others stare at their screens, at their phones or off into the distance.
 How many would you say were ‘engaged’?
 And how would you tell?
-A recent summary of research on student ‘engagement’ suggests that it’s an elusive concept to define and to measure.
+A recent summary of research on student ‘engagement’ suggests it’s an elusive concept to define and measure.
 It looks different for different students.
 So what does ‘engagement’ mean?
-Well, law student engagement isn’t about bums on seats.
+And what does ‘student engagement’ look like?
+Well, for a start, student engagement isn’t about bums on seats.

 Engagement as code for (lecture) attendance